microsoft/react-native-windows-samples/docs/debugging-javascript.md

 ### Step 1: Enable Web Debugging

-You have two options to enable Web Debugging: at compile-time in your app's native code or at runtime via the in-app Developer Menu.

-#### Option 1: Setting `UseWebDebugger` in your native code

 Web Debugging can be enabled by setting `UseWebDebugger` property of your app's `InstanceSettings` during startup.